josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 Let's say you got this vacuum home, and sure enough: it's amazing.
 It cleans with speed and smarts you've never seen before.

 But then, you start to realize: a lot of the time, the vacuum isn't actually doing a very good job.
+You realize you spend a lot of time following it around and either redoing what it's done, or sending it back for another pass.

-In fact, sometimes, it does the exact _opposite_ of what it's supposed to do, and instead of sucking up dirt and debris, it spews them out across the floor.
+In fact, sometimes, it even does the exact _opposite_ of what it's supposed to do, and instead of sucking up dirt and debris, it spews them out across the floor.

 You would find that entirely unacceptable.
 You would take that vacuum back to the store.

-And if the salesman who sold you the vacuum laughed in a congenial, but mildly condescending way and assured you that's how the vacuum was _supposed_ to work, and that's all totally normal, and that's just how these amazing new models work; vacuums just "hallucinate" from time to time…
+And if the salesman who sold you the vacuum laughed in a congenial, but mildly condescending way and assured you that's how the vacuum was _supposed_ to work, and that's all totally normal, and that's just a quirk of these amazing new models; they just "hallucinate" from time to time…

 …Well, I don't think you'd have much faith in that product.

-And while I can certainly understand why an LLM trained on all the data of the internet, with all its notoriously shoddy code, would have some incredibly bad data in its innards, shouldn't we expect better than this?
+And while I can certainly understand why an LLM trained on all of the internet, with all its notoriously shoddy code, would have some incredibly bad data in its innards, shouldn't we expect better than this?

 The internet is already an overwhelmingly inequitable place.

 I don't think we should accept that what we get in exchange for our money is, inevitably, a force for further inequity, and yes, ultimately, for discrimination.

 <FootnoteAnnotations footnotes={[`Like this.`,`“Hallucination” is a nice word the AI industry made up to explain that its product is failing, without admitting its product is failing, and framing it as a charming side effect rather than a massive flaw.`,`AI is not actually the proper term for Copilot, or ChatGPT, or just about any technology we call AI these days.
 In reality, they’re large language models, i.e., very complex prediction engines built on statistics.
 They aren’t intelligent. (“Spicy autocomplete” is my personal favorite moniker for them.)`,`I guess I shouldn’t assume; I wasn’t around when microwaves were first introduced.
 But the point still stands even if it wasn’t that way to begin with.`]}/>